Canada Company Formation

 Are you interested in Canada’s company formation options?
 Here are your choices for establishing a presence in the country.

 Company formation in Canada is available through two different options:

-- Federal formation, which permits a company to operate across Canada.
+To form under federal formation, which permits a company to operate across Canada.
 The process takes around 14 working days to complete.

 Canada requires that businesses keep a register of directors, shareholders and securities at the registered office.
-They are also required to keep all of the bylaws that apply to the corporation, the minutes from any company meetings and their own copies of any filings they make with the government.
+They are also required to keep all of the bylaws that apply to the corporation, the minutes from any company meetings and copies of any filings they make with the government.

-Officers within the company are allowed to hold more than one position and non-resident shareholders and directors may serve as corporate officers, but a President and Secretary must be appointed.
+Officers within the company are allowed to hold more than one position, and non-resident shareholders and directors may serve as corporate officers, but a President and Secretary must be appointed.